-Career Ready, supported by Citi Foundation, has launched a campaign to encourage companies to offer 140 hour internships and help transform the lives of young people.
+Career Ready, supported by Citi Foundation, is launching a campaign to encourage companies to offer 140 hour internships and help transform the lives of young people.

 The 140 hours campaign will showcase the transformational impact of paid internships on young people aged 16-19 and how they open up a world of opportunity to young people who have the potential to succeed but lack the networks, role models and confidence of their wealthier peers.